cgscommunity/GMChallenge/README_LockingDoor.md

 Be creative!
 As long as the above Required Mechanics are met, we encourage you to add to them/adapt them in any way you like!

 ## DUE DATE:
 You will have two weeks to complete this challenge.
-All challenges must be submitted by **Monday, June 5th**.
+We would like the initial submissions by **Monday, June 5th**.
+However if you want to attempt this after the original completion date.
+Please do so and share it with everyone!

 ## HOW TO SUBMIT:
-Record a video play through of your challenge, name it **Locking_Door_Challenge_YourName**, and post it on the #general_programming channel by the due date.
+Record a video play through of your challenge, and post it on the #general_programming channel.
+Follow up with a reply in thread about how you achieved your result and any challenges or things you are proud of from attempting the challenge!

-##PROJECT SETUP
+## PROJECT SETUP
 The Challenge Project is setup with Basic Assets required to complete the challenge.
 A C++ Third Person Template with Starter Pack All of this is under the Global Assets within the content folder.
 The Door and Key meshes and associated content and map is located inside the LockingDoorChallenge folder.